...painting your memories

 …and then come for a visit!

-Welcome to the web site of Kathryn Smith.
+Welcome to the web site of Hamilton artist Kathryn Smith.

 …painting your memories

-Kathryn Smith is one of the area’s best loved artists, painting scenes that reflect city life and the beauty of the Southern Ontario landscape and has been making her living as an artist for over 20 years.
+Kathryn Smith is one of the area’s best loved and most collected artists.
+Her paintings reflect city life and the beauty of the Southern Ontario landscape.
+Kathryn Smith has been making her living as an artist for over 30 years.

-Kathryn currently lives in Hamilton, Ontario with her two faithful studio assistants, Chaucer, a West Highland Terrier and Catya, a black, Burmese foundling.
-Kathryn is a member of several art societies, including Portrait Painters of America.
+Kathryn Smith currently lives in Hamilton, Ontario with her muse, ‘Koa’.
+She is a member of several art societies, including Portrait Painters of America.

 Call for an appointment